30 Day Singer Review

 - Vocal Exercise Quality – 7/10 – introductory lessons feature basic exercises you’d find everywhere, even free lessons

-- Affordability – 7/10 – not the cheapest option, SUBSCRIPTION only + coaching can get expensive over time
+- Affordability – 7/10 – 30 Day Singer price is not the cheapest option, SUBSCRIPTION only + coaching can get expensive over time

 - Standout Features – 7/10 – “lesson history” keeps track of where you are, downloadable vocal exercises, regularly live-streamed masterclasses